valeryshel/valeryshel/README.md

 https://valeryshel.github.io/valeryshel/

 - 🔭 I'm currently working as a Web developer.
-- 🌱 I'm currently learning JavaScript animations, TypeScript and PHP.
+- 🌱 I'm currently learning JavaScript animations, TypeScript and React.
 - 👩‍💻 Your caring mentor and friend
 - 💻 My blog in Telegram in Russian https://t.me/leralovescode
 - 📫 How to reach me: valeryshel@gmail.com